MagnusAH/math/README.md

 # OpenGL Math Library

 Math library geared towards development with GLSL and C, for x86 only currently
-Library is compatable with GCC and Clang, not MSVC currently
+Library is compatable with GCC and Clang, not MSVC at the moment
 Library requires SSE support as a minimum, but AVX is recommended for the additional registers

 ## Usage